NVK2016/React-Memory-Game/README.md

 # React-Memory-Game
 Building a Memory Game using React and React Hooks (useState, useEffect)

-## Technologies nad technique used to build the application
+## Technologies and technique used to build the application

 * React
 * Hooks